 The case settled at mediation prior to trial for $524,000, including $424,000 from the dumpster manufacturer and $100,000 from the municipality.

-If you or someone you care about has been injured by a product, contact the New York product liability attorneys at Wingate, Russotti, Shaprio & Halperin, LLP to discuss how best to proceed.
+If you or someone you care about has been injured by a product, contact the legal team at Wingate, Russotti, Shapiro & Halperin, LLP, to discuss how best to proceed.
 We will apply our many years of experience to your claim to help you win the compensation you need and deserve for medical bills, lost wages, and other damages resulting from the harm caused by a defective product.
-Please do not hesitate to email us or call us at (212) 986-7353 to speak with a knowledgeable attorney about your situation.
+Please do not hesitate to email us or call us at (212) 986-7353 to speak with a knowledgeable New York product liability attorney about your situation.